Salmaano/In-app-Currency-Assignment/README.md

 <h1> In-app Currency </h1>

-An backend system that showcases a wallet service that uses in-app currency to buy points and purchase features.
+A backend system that showcases a wallet service that uses in-app currency to buy points and purchase features.
 I made this using Node JS, Express JS and MongoDB.

 Use the provided example env.
 The program will run locally on port 3000.